chihlinwei/ArgentinaSSP126/tutorials/tute2.md

 We can use the same [ggplot](https://ggplot2.tidyverse.org/) wrap function to generate multi-panel plots.
-The custom plot function use the same three parameters, including: + r: A rasterbrick containing the data. + vt: A character vector of the new raster titles + colours: A vector of colors to use for the color key. + limits: A numeric vector of length two providing quantile limits for the color key scale.
+The custom plot function use the same four parameters, including:

+- r: A rasterbrick containing the data.
+- vt: A character vector of the new raster titles
+- colours: A vector of colors to use for the color key.
+- limits: A numeric vector of length two providing quantile limits for the color key scale.

 ``` r
 plot_fun <- function(r, vt=names(r), colours=NULL, q_limits=c(0.001, 0.999)){